 - May cause damage to organs through prolonged or repeated exposure if inhaled.

 - Do not handle until all safety precautions have been read and understood.

 - Do not breathe dust/ fume/ gas/ mist/ vapors/ spray.

 - If exposed or concerned: Get medical advice/ attention.

 - Dispose of contents/ container to an approved waste disposal plant.

-Is it any wonder that everyone is scared of everything.
-But I guess this is the price you pay when you pay a lawyer $1,000 per hour to make sure that you won't get sued for not providing a "proper" warning for everything (and nothing).
+Is it any wonder that everyone is scared of everything?
+But I guess this is what you get when you pay when you pay a lawyer $1,000 per hour to make sure that you won't get sued for not providing a "proper" warning for everything (and nothing).